 - Few Useful DateTime Functions to Find Specific Dates

-The challenge involves validating the GUID values and perform horizontal and vertical count of the characters “1, 2, 3, 4, 5, A, B, C, D, E”.
+This challenge requires validating GUID values and performing a horizontal and vertical count of the characters: 1, 2, 3, 4, 5, A, B, C, D, E

 Hint:

-The recent 24-hours-of-pass or more widely known as #24HOP on twitter and other social media was one of the most exciting SQL Server events that happened recently.
-For this challenge, we created some (fake) attendance data for this event.
+The recent 24 Hours of PASS event (popularly known as #24HOP on social media) was an exciting SQL Server event.
+For this challenge, fictional attendance data was created.
 Your task is to count the number of attendees who watched the complete presentation of each speaker.

 Hint: